Nyiriek/alu-higher_level_programming/python-more_data_structures/README.md

-Add a function that adds all unique integers in a list
+Add a function that returns a set of common elements in two sets